moss-lab/RNA-Annotator-v1/README.md

 <img width="728" height="355" alt="Screenshot 2025-08-19 at 8 10 12 PM" src="https://github.com/user-attachments/assets/1c5306e9-81b5-4a41-9901-5090da04d00b" />

 # RNA-Annotator: A Comprehensive RNA Annotation Pipeline

 RNA-Annotator is a powerful, command-line tool designed to rapidly fetch, process, and visualize a rich set of genomic and functional annotations for any given human RNA transcript.

 By providing either a genomic coordinate or an Ensembl Transcript ID, you can generate a full suite of publication-ready data tracks for analysis in the Integrative Genomics Viewer (IGV).
-This pipeline automates the complex task of aggregating data from multiple major bioinformatics databases and APIs into a single, cohesive view.
+This pipeline automates the complex task of aggregating data from multiple major bioinformatics databases and APIs—including specialized RNA structure analysis from the **ScanFold database**—into a single, cohesive view.

 ## Output Files

-The pipeline generates a `results/` directory containing two subfolders:
+The pipeline generates a main `[query]_results/` directory containing up to three subfolders:

-1.  **`results/bed_tracks/`**: Contains `.bed`, `.bedGraph`, and `.wig` files formatted for direct visualization as tracks in the IGV genome browser.
+1.  **`bed_tracks/`**: Contains `.bed`, `.bedGraph`, `.wig`, and `.bp` files formatted for direct visualization as tracks in the IGV genome browser.
-2.  **`results/detailed_results/`**: Contains `.tsv` and `.csv` files with the raw, detailed information for every feature found in the analyzed region.
+2.  **`detailed_results/`**: Contains `.tsv` and `.csv` files with the raw, detailed information for every feature found in the analyzed region.
+3.  **`[transcript_id]_ScanFold/`**: This directory is created when using the `-download_scanfold` option.
+It contains all the raw output files unzipped from the [StructuromeDB](https://www.structurome.bb.iastate.edu/azt/) database for the specified transcript.

 ## Features

 *   Accepts genomic coordinates (`chr:start-end`) or Ensembl Transcript IDs (`ENST...`).
 *   Fetches data from major resources like Ensembl, ClinVar, Dfam, and RMBase.
+*   **Integrates RNA structure analysis from ScanFold**, generating tracks for base-pairing (arcs), MFE, z-score, and ensemble diversity.
 *   Integrates local and remote datasets for conservation, variants, modifications, and protein binding sites.
-*   Generates standard `.bed`, `.bedGraph`, and `.wig` track files.
+*   Generates standard `.bed`, `.bedGraph`, `.wig`, and interaction (`.bp`) track files.
-*   Automates launching and loading all generated tracks into IGV (macOS & Linux).
+*   Automates launching and loading all generated tracks into IGV (macOS, Linux & Windows).

 ## Installation